 • Go to Device Manager again.

 • Right-click your audio driver.
-This time, click Uninstall.
+This time, click Uninstall device.

-• Follow the instructions on the screen and then restart your PC.
+• Follow the instructions on the screen and then restart your PC—the driver will be reinstalled automatically.

-Once this is done, try launching Discord again and see if your sound issue has been resolved.
-If it persists, it may be time to uninstall and reinstall Discord.
+Once this is done, try launching Discord, and hopefully you won’t have to ask again, “Why is my game audio playing through Discord?”
+If the issue persists, it may be time to uninstall and reinstall Discord.

 • Right-click the Discord icon on your PC and select Quit Discord.

-• Go to Task Manager and check if there are any Discord processes running in the background.
+• Go to Task Manager (Ctrl + Shift + Esc) and check if there are any Discord processes running in the background under Processes.

-• If you find any, right-click them and select End Process.
+• If you find any, right-click them and select End task.

 • Locate Discord and click Uninstall.